CodingTrain/PoemWebsite/README.md

 # PoemWebsite
-This poem will is on the world wide web!
+This poem is on the world wide web!